List of characters in the Mahabharata: Prishati

-Prishati (lit. daughter-in-law of Prishata) is the chief-queen of King Drupada and the mother of Shikhandini, Dhrishtadhyumna and Draupadi.
+Prishati (lit. daughter-in-law of Prishata) is the chief-queen of King Drupada and the mother of Shikhandi, Dhristadyumna and Draupadi.
 After Drupada performed a yajna (fire-sacrifice) to obtain a powerful son, she was asked by the sages to consume the sacrificial offering to conceive a child.
 However, Prishati had perfumed saffron in her mouth and requested the sages to wait till she had a bath and washed her mouth.
 The sages criticised her untimely request and poured the offering into the flames of the yajna, from which Dhrishtadhyumna and Draupadi emerged.
 Overwhelmed by their arrival, Prishati requested the sages to declare her as the mother of Dhrishtadyumna and Draupadi.

 Purochana

-Purochana was the builder of the Lakshagraha.
-However, he, along with his wife and her sons, perished in the fire.
-He was the royal chief architect in Hastinapura.
+Purochana was the chief royal architect in Hastinapura and the builder of the Lakshagriha.
 He was a friend of Shakuni and Duryodhana.
-Purochana built the Lakshagraha palace and burnt it.
-He was killed by Bhima in the Lakshagraha palace.
-Purochana had a wife and many sons.
-In his last life, Purochana had been Prahasta, Ravana's uncle and commander-in-chief of his army.
-Shakuni and Duryodhana made another plan to kill the Pandavas.
-Shakuni told Purochana to build a really beautiful palace in Varnavrata out of only materials that can catch and spread fire easily.
-Purochana quickly did as Shakuni had said.
-Purochana called the palace Lakshagraha.
-It was made out of materials such as wax and twigs.

-After some time, Shakuni convinced the Pandavas and Kunti to visit Lakshagraha.
-Purochana and his wife welcomed the Pandavas and Kunti grandly.
-After 10 days, during the night, Purochana set fire on the palace.
-The Pandavas woke up and realized that this had been another one of Duryodhana and Shakuni's evil schemes.
-Bhima got really mad.
-While Purochana and his sons and wife were trying to escape, Bhima killed all of them, including Purochana.
-The Pandavas barely managed to escape the fire.
+Gaining the king's consent, Duryodhana instructed the architect to build a palace using flammable lacquer, and set it aflame on a designated day to assassinate the sleeping Pandavas and their mother Kunti.
+At court, Dhritarashtra encouraged the Pandavas to visit the town of Varanavata and attend its festivities.
+Yudhishthira suspected the ulterior motives of the king, but found himself unable to refuse his bidding.
+Before their departure, their uncle, the minister Vidura, cryptically warned Yudhishthira of the plot against their lives in a Mleccha language, and a means of escape.
+After a year had passed, Yudhishthira organized a festival within the palace, inviting the people of the town.
+Purochana grew inebriated and fell asleep.
+After the attendees of the festivities had departed, Yudhishthira ordered his brother, Bhima, to set the Lakshagriha aflame, after which they escaped through a tunnel with Kunti.
+The casualties of this fire were Purochana, a nishada woman and her five sons, who had also fallen unconscious due to their inebriation.

 R

 Radha

 Radha was the foster mother of Karna, one of the central characters in the Hindu epic Mahabharata.
-She was the wife of Adhiratha, the charioteer of Bhishma.
-Radha also bore a son named Shon.
+She was the wife of Adiratha, the charioteer of Dhritarashtra.
+Radha also bore a son named Shona.
 The young Kunti used a mantra to beget a son from the Sun god Surya.
 Afraid of the taint of being an unwed mother, she placed the baby in a basket and set him afloat a river.
 The child later known as Karna was found and adopted by Radha and Adiratha, who raised Karna as their own.
 Karna is known by the matronymic Radheya.
 Karna, once he knows from Krishna and Kunti about his birth secret, having done so much harm to his brothers Pandavas, was in no position to abandon Duryodhana.